Ask ProtoMAN: What’s a top reason the Aerospace industry has adopted Additive Manufacturing?

 Aerospace companies are maximizing these benefits especially with non-flight critical and non-structural parts.
 Commercial jet manufacturer Airbus claims to have more than 1000 printed parts on its A350 XWB aircraft.

-Because weight is often such a critical factor in aviation and spaceflight projects, AM processes such as SLS, which can produce very thin walls and complex designs, is an attractive solution for replacing parts traditionally produced using processes such as rotational, injection, or polymer matrix composite molding.
+Because weight is often such a critical factor in aviation and spaceflight projects, AM processes such as selective laser sintering (SLS), which can produce very thin walls and complex designs, is an attractive solution for replacing parts traditionally produced using processes such as rotational, injection, or polymer matrix composite molding.

 It’s clear why weight savings is a sought after factor: